sabotrax/monisrahmen/README.md

 ## Description

 Send pictures as email attachments.
-They will be downloaded, adjusted and displayed in a loop.
+They will be downloaded and displayed in a loop.
 A motion sensor will blank the screen after some inactivity.
 The image files can be remotely accessed via network share.